liwenrui/designPattern/README.md

+<?php
-This is a design pattern learning by wenrui.li
+//This is a design pattern learning by wenrui.li